KRakeesh04/s1/src/content/docs/electrical-fundamentals/23-basic-domestic-installations.md

 ![Ring circuit](/electrical/ring-circuit.jpg)

-Each circuit commences from consumer unit (or distribution board) through an MCB (or fuse) of specific rating usually 30 A, loops into each socket outlet and returns to the same MCB (or fuse) in the consumer unit (distribution board).
+Each circuit commences from consumer unit (or distribution board) through an MCB (or fuse), loops into each socket outlet and returns to the same MCB (or fuse) in the consumer unit (distribution board).

 Looping must be done for the live, neutral and the protective conductors in separate rings.